vlrprbttst/valeriopierbattista.com-2017/_src/blog/_posts/2017-06-25-a-frontend-workflow-for-static-websites.md

 - you don't have to care about CSS vendor prefixes, you can choose the desired browser support and autoprefixer will do the rest...
 - ...And much, much more!

-You work is conveniently split into an `_src` folder with your source files, a `_dev` folder with your processed-but-not-production-ready files and finally, typing the `grunt build` command, the whole site gets optimized in the `_site` folder, ready for production.
+You work is conveniently split into a `_src` folder with your source files, a `_dev` folder with your processed-and-easy-to-debug-but-not-production-ready files and finally, typing the `grunt build` command, the whole site gets optimized in the `_site` folder, ready to be uploaded in production.

 ## BoxTent + Jekyll